GoogleCloudPlatform/community/tutorials/sql-server-ao-single-subnet/index.md

 1. Generate a password for `node-1`.
 Note the username and password for future use.
 1. Connect to `node-1` using RDP.
 1. Open PowerShell as administrator.
-1. Add a firewall rule to open a port for the health check service.
+1. Add a firewall rule to open a port for the health check service:

         netsh advfirewall firewall add rule name="Open port for Health Check" dir=in action=allow protocol=TCP localport=59997